AxelVx1/mysql_ecommerce_project/README.md

 ORDER BY TotalSpent DESC;
 ```

+### 3. Monthly Sales Report
+This query generates a monthly breakdown of total sales revenue for each month in the dataset.
-### 3. Monthly Sales Report (This query generates a monthly breakdown of sales.
+(This query generates a monthly breakdown of sales.
 For this specific sample data, the total is calculated for one month, but it can be applied to larger datasets to identify sales trends across different time periods.)

 ```sql
 SELECT MONTH(OrderDate) AS Month, YEAR(OrderDate) AS Year,